burakcnaksy0/burakcnaksy0/README.md

 # 👋 Hi, I'm Burakcan Aksoy

-## 💻 Backend Developer | Python & Django , Java & Spring Boot
+## 💻 Java Spring Boot Backend Developer | AI & NLP Developer with Python

 I am a third-year Computer Engineering student at Celal Bayar University with a strong interest in backend development.
 I started with Python and Django, using SQLite for basic database tasks before moving to PostgreSQL for more scalable solutions.
 Currently, I’m developing enterprise-level projects using Java and Spring Boot, applying layered architecture for modular code.
 I have implemented CRUD operations through RESTful APIs and documented them